exposit/katamoiran/_posts/2017-04-18-interpretive-actors.md

 It's a bit like the wheel, but where that's geared more towards general outlook, this is more immediate and short-term.
 It's also handy when the hero asks an actor a question and you want the answer to be a surprise to you, too!

 Of course, everything's interpreted, so there's no right or wrong.
 I usually just go with my gut instinct or first thought and it seems to work out well.
+It definitely takes a lot longer to detail it and explain the thought processes than it takes to actually create the actor in play!